CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction: CARE: Normative Design Lens

-Applying the Normative Design Lens, we work backward from reproductive freedom (Step 1) to identify desired functionings such as making informed contraceptive decisions, understanding fertility risks, and seeking care without shame (Step 2).
-These require capabilities including Practical Reason, Bodily Health, Bodily Integrity, and Control over One's Environment, which we evaluate directly (Step 3).
-Conversion factors that could constrain these capabilities include low health literacy, reproductive stigma, and lack of trust in AI-generated information (Step 4).
-Technologies designed to enable these capabilities should therefore provide concise, literacy-calibrated responses with verifiable sources and non-stigmatizing language (Step 5).
-The standard is not just accuracy but whether users can verify, comprehend, and act on information within their contexts.
-Table \ref{tab:questionsfunctioningcapabilities} presents the normative mapping of question categories to their associated functionings and capabilities, establishing the standard against which we evaluate existing tools.
+Applying the Normative Design Lens to SRH produces the baseline against which we evaluate existing tools.
+Working backward from reproductive freedom (Step 1: establishing well-being goals), the lens identifies desired functionings such as making informed contraceptive decisions, understanding fertility risks, and seeking care without shame (Step 2).
+These functionings require capabilities.
+The framework allows us to use an existing capability set or create a new one with community input.
+We chose to use Nussbaum's Ten Central Human Capabilities \cite{nussbaum2000women} because they are well aligned with reproductive contexts.
+We subset the capabilities most relevant to SRH, including Practical Reason, Bodily Health, Bodily Integrity, and Control over One's Environment (Step 3).
+Conversion factors determine whether individuals can actually realize them.
+Low health literacy, reproductive stigma, and limited trust in AI-generated information each shape users' ability to convert those resources into reproductive capabilities (Step 4).
+Technologies designed to enable these capabilities should therefore provide literacy-calibrated responses with verifiable sources and non-stigmatizing language (Step 5).

+To understand how individuals realize capabilities in practice, we used the 369 frequently-asked, expert-validated-and-answered SRH questions from \textit{bedsider.org}.
+In order to subset the list of questions to use for evaluation, we mapped the 369 questions to a subset of Nussbaum's Ten Central Human Capabilities and grouped the questions into 11 question categories based on their capability mapping.
+Table \ref{tab:questionsfunctioningcapabilities} presents the normative mapping of the 11 question categories to their associated functionings and capabilities.
+This mapping operationalizes reproductive freedom as a measurable outcome, establishing the capability baseline the study applies to SRH-specific chatbots, general-purpose LLMs, and search engine features.